Holland & Knight and Womble Bond Dickinson increase associate salaries

 Beyond the base salary hikes, New York firms including Willkie Farr & Gallagher, Milbank and Davis Polk & Wardwell, which have paid $190,000 starting salaries since 2018, were among the first to announce a raft of special associate bonuses this spring.

-The two-installment bonuses, since adopted by dozens of Big Law firms, go as high as $64,000.
+The two-installment bonuses here, since adopted by dozens of Big Law firms, go as high as $64,000.
 But to get the full amount associates usually have to stay on until at least the fall.

 Since deal volume hit record highs early this year, law firm leaders have grappled with how to keep associates engaged after a high-stress year of remote work.